lifedispenser/HTML-Starterkit/Readme.md

 #### Navigation:

-Prototype kit uses a **naming convention** for file names covering two types of workflows - linear workflows and decision trees.
+Prototype kit uses a **naming convention** based on outlines for file names covering two types of workflows - linear workflows and decision trees.

 Following the naming convention allows PK to create dynamic links to the next, previous, parent and child pages and also build a site map. **These dynamic links are really, really helpful when moving around pages or adjusting workflows** since you do not have to change the links on the pages every time, and also in navigating through the pages quickly through a site map on the user testing end.